MicrosoftDocs/fabric-docs/docs/get-started/task-flow-work-with.md

 With items assigned to the tasks, you can use the task flow to quickly understand how items in the workspace work together and get a clear view of your work in the workspace.

-* For each item that you see in the items list, you can see the item type as well as what task it is assigned to, if any.
+* For each item that you see in the items list, you can see the item type and what task it's assigned to, if any.

     :::image type="content" source="./media/task-flow-work-with/navigate-with-task-flow.png" alt-text="Screenshot illustrating how to use the task flow to navigate the item list.":::